Preconditioned proximal point methods and notions of partial subregularity: Primal-dual methods

-From now on, we will not assume that $G$ and $F^*$ are convex functions, indeed $\subdiff G$ and $\subdiff F^*$ can be replaced by any set-valued operators.
-In particular, they can be non-convex functions, and $\subdiff$ the Clarke or other non-convex subdifferential.
-In this case, it should be shown that \eqref{eq:oc} characterises solutions to \eqref{eq:saddle} or \eqref{eq:prob-primal}.
+From now on, we will not explicitly assume $G$ and $F^*$ to be convex functions, indeed $\subdiff G$ and $\subdiff F^*$ can be replaced by any set-valued operators.
+In particular, they can be nonconvex functions, and $\subdiff$ can be replaced by the Clarke, limiting, or other subdifferential of nonconvex functions.
+In this case, it should be shown that \eqref{eq:oc} characterises critical points to \eqref{eq:saddle} or \eqref{eq:prob-primal}.